akotro/ball-game/README.md

-# Bevy Ball Game
+# Ball Game

-Bevy Ball Game is a simple 2D game written in [Rust](https://www.rust-lang.org/), using the [Bevy](https://bevyengine.org/) game engine version 0.10.
+Ball Game is a simple 2D game written in [Rust](https://www.rust-lang.org/), using the [Bevy](https://bevyengine.org/) game engine version 0.10.
 I used this as a learning tool so any suggestions are welcome.
 </br>

 ## How to Play

 Collect stars, avoid the red balls and try to beat your high score!</br>

-Play it online at [akotro.github.io/bevy-ball-game](https://akotro.github.io/bevy-ball-game/).</br>
+Play it online at [akotro.github.io/ball-game](https://akotro.github.io/ball-game/).</br>

 To play the game, use the following keybinds: